-Ambitious suite of initiatives will transform bus services in Dublin region
+An ambitious suite of initiatives will transform bus services in Dublin region.

 The ambitious proposals will put bus services at the heart of the solution when it comes to addressing congestion in the capital.

 The total cost of BusConnects is estimated to be over €1b, some €300m of which is already committed under “Building on Recovery”, the 2015 capital plan.

 - Next generation bus corridors